-Valentine Foundation values the voices of diverse trustees.
-So much so, it actively seeks them to serve on the board, make grants and oversee all aspects of the foundation’s mission.
+The Valentine Foundation actively recruits diverse trustees to serve on the board, make grants and oversee all aspects of the foundation’s mission.

-Phoebe Valentine inherited her wealth when her father died.
-The source was Smith Kline Pharmaceuticals.
-At the time, she was a young woman raising her four children.
-She took a back seat to the management of her money.
-When Phoebe was in her late 40s, she received a dire cancer diagnosis.
-Phoebe decided to take action and mobilize her wealth to help others.
+Phoebe Valentine inherited her wealth from Smith Kline Pharmaceuticals.
+When she was in her late 40s, Phoebe received a dire cancer diagnosis and decided to mobilize her wealth to help others.

 The first trustees